Byeon Woo-seok: Early life and education

 Byeon was born on October 31, 1991, in Bucheon, South Korea.
 He has an older sister who is a flight attendant.
 He spent his early childhood there until kindergarten, after which his family relocated to Seoul.
 He graduated from Wooshin High School.
-Byeon pursued a degree in Theater and Film at Cheongju University with the intention of becoming an actor.
-However, after seeking agency representation, he was instead signed as a model, leading him to discontinue his university studies.
+Byeon enrolled in the Department of Theater and Film at Cheongju University intending to become an actor.
+While seeking agency representation, he was signed as a model instead and completed only the first semester before discontinuing his studies.

 Career

 2010–2015: Beginnings as a model

 Prior to acting, Byeon pursued a modeling career, debuted as a model in 2010.
-He actively working in various fields such as Seoul Fashion Week, various fashion shows, advertising campaigns and magazines, and model trainer.
+He actively worked in various fields such as Seoul Fashion Week, various fashion shows, advertising campaigns and magazines, and model trainer.
 He walked the runway for domestic designers at the Seoul Fashion Week S/S and F/W seasons from 2014 to 2017.
 His modeling career included work for numerous fashion magazines and advertising campaigns, with notable appearances in publications like Arena, Cosmopolitan, W, and Elle.
 Byeon made his international debut through the 2015 F/W Men's Fashion Show on seven runways.